Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Dissipative stabilization of pure states

 It is an interesting question, what types of pure states can be stabilized through Markovian quantum dynamics when imposing physical constraints on the Hamiltonian and Lindblad operators.
-As an example, we point out the following. \begin{proposition}[Difficulty of stabilizing a Fermi-sea] Fermionic Markovian lattice systems with non-trivial local (finite-range) Lindblad operators cannot stabilize pure Fermi-sea states with particle number density $n\neq 0,1$ (no particles or completely filled bands). \end{proposition} \begin{proof} Schematically, let us consider spinless quasi-free fermions on a $d$-dimensional lattice with dispersion relation $\veps(\vk)$, which is a smooth function of the single-particle wavevector $\vk$.
-The corresponding Fermi-sea states are of the form $|\psi\ket=\prod_{\veps(\vk)<\veps_\text{F}}\hc_{\vk}^\dag |0\ket$, where $|0\ket$ is the vacuum state, $\hc_\vk^\dag=(2\pi)^{-d/2}\sum_j e^{-\mri \vk\cdot\vec{r}_j}\hc_j^\dag$ creates a particle in momentum (Bloch) state $|\vk\ket$, and $\veps_\text{F}$ is the Fermi energy.
+As an example, we point out the following. \begin{proposition}[Difficulty of stabilizing a Fermi-sea] Fermionic Markovian lattice systems with non-trivial local Lindblad operators (all having finite spatial support) cannot stabilize pure Fermi-sea states with particle number density $n\neq 0,1$ (no particles or completely filled bands). \end{proposition} \begin{proof} Schematically, let us consider spinless quasi-free fermions on a $d$-dimensional lattice with dispersion relation $\veps(\vk)$, which is a smooth function of the single-particle wavevector $\vk$.
+The corresponding Fermi-sea states are of the form $|\psi\ket=\prod_{\veps(\vk)<\veps_\text{F}}\hc_{\vk}^\dag |0\ket$, where $|0\ket$ is the vacuum state, $\hc_\vk^\dag=(2\pi)^{-d/2}\sum_j e^{-\mri \vk\cdot\vec{r}_j}\hc_j^\dag$ creates a particle in quasi-momentum (Bloch) state $|\vk\ket$, and $\veps_\text{F}$ is the Fermi energy.
 For $|\psi\ket$ to be stabilized by the Markovian dynamics, it needs to be an eigenstate of all Lindblad operators.
 By assumption, the Lindblad operators $\hL_\alpha$ are local, i.e., have a finite-range spatial support.
 The associated fermionic operator space has finite dimension, e.g., being spanned by $\{\id,\hc_j^\pdag,\hc_j^\dag,\hc_j^\dag\hc_j^\pdag\}$ for a single site $j$.
-So, when expressing $\hL_\alpha$ as a polynomial in the momentum-space ladder operators $\{\hc_\vk^\pdag,\hc_\vk^\dag\}$, all prefactors have a smooth momentum dependence.
+So, when expressing $\hL_\alpha$ as a polynomial in the momentum-space ladder operators $\{\hc_\vk^\pdag,\hc_\vk^\dag\}$,

+the sum is finite and the prefactors $f_{\alpha}^{(m,n)}$ are analytic functions of the quasi-momenta.
 But the Fermi-sea state $|\psi\ket$ has a sharp feature at the Fermi surface, and can hence not be an eigenstate of such local Lindblad operators unless they are trivial ($\hL_\alpha\propto\id$). \end{proof}